Welcome to this Advanced Training the Trainer Course FAQs Page

 Firstly, there are measures you can take before the class formally starts.
 Set expectations and clear ground rules: we have x hours and a lot of work.
 Please bring your skills, professionalism, and focus into the classroom.
 Subtle - nobody wants to be labelled as unprofessional.
 Sometimes, the individual might not realise that they’re being disruptive.
 Without judgment or irony, ask them if everything is ok.
 If they say yes, thank them and request their focused attention when you resume.
 You can also use some introductory exercises to create rapport and build trust within the group.

-Secondly, if it's really bad, try to identify the root cause of their behaviour.
-Perhaps they don't realise why they've been invited.
-If they have other work priorities and deadlines, perhaps their presence in class is the underlying problem.
-Where there are people, there's politics.
+Secondly, if it’s bad, try to identify the root cause of their behaviour.
+Perhaps they don’t realise why they've been invited.
+If they have other work priorities and deadlines, their presence in class may be the underlying problem.
+Where there are people, there’s politics.
 Maybe a colleague has said something unpleasant about their performance.
-Once you know the issue, see if it's possible to resolve.
-The ultimate sanction is to ask the student to leave the training, but that's the last thing you want.
-You'd have to contact their line manager, which could trigger a bunch of HR or disciplinary procedures.
-Document both sides' thoughts immediately after the conversation because there could be repercussions.
+Once you know the issue, see if it’s possible to resolve it.
+The ultimate sanction is to ask the student to leave the training, but that’s the last thing you want.
+You’d have to contact their line manager, which could trigger HR or disciplinary procedures.
+Document both sides’ thoughts immediately after the conversation because there could be repercussions.

-Thirdly, if there are competitive personality issues at play, separate the personalities into different working pairs or groups.
-Sometimes, physical separation or distancing can change the mood to a more constructive state.
+Thirdly, if competitive personality issues are at play, separate the personalities into different working pairs or groups.
+Physical separation or distancing can change the mood to a more constructive state.

 Finally, you can model the type of expected behaviour in class.
-Even better, ask and advise the individual to observe student X. Watch how they move, collaborate, and support others' participation in class.
+Even better, ask and advise the individual to observe student X. Watch how they move, collaborate, and support others’ participation in class.
 It could be a case of inexperience, not knowing the expectation.
-Keep an open mind and give the student a fair opportunity to modify their behaviour.
+Please keep an open mind and allow the student to modify their behaviour.

-The goal is to create a learning environment that's respectful, engaging, and conducive to skill development while maintaining professional boundaries.
+The goal is to create a learning environment that’s respectful, engaging, and conducive to skills development while maintaining professional boundaries.

-I get freaked out by not knowing who is going to attend my next session — As trainers, we are not mindreaders and it's challenging to know what students' expectations are, but there are some things we can do to help that.
-When you send your joining instructions, give them a high-level view of the session.
+I get freaked out by not knowing who will attend my next session.
+As trainers, we are not mindreaders, and it’s challenging to understand what students’ expectations are, but there are some things we can do to help.
+When you send your joining instructions, please give them a high-level view of the session.
 Create a core curriculum that covers the essential topics.
 Prepare other modules and activities that can meet varying levels of knowledge and skills.
 Use various teaching methods like group discussions and hands-on exercises to manage different learning styles.
 Start with some warm-up activities and create a relaxed and friendly atmosphere.
-Observing these activities and listening to individual contributions gives you an idication about experience levels.
+Observing these activities and listening to individual contributions gives you an indication of experience levels.
 From arrival, get to know your students.
 Make them feel welcome and build rapport.
 Create a safe space for them to contribute their thoughts and participate in the practical elements.
-Ask them to give 100% in class - you can't ask more of anybody.
-If you genuinely desire them to progress, they'll feel that and respond accordingly.
+Ask them to give 100% in class - you can’t ask more of anybody.
+If you genuinely desire them to progress, they’ll feel that and respond accordingly.

 Be adaptable and responsive to the group; different people have different needs.
 Be open to questions and concerns and use active listening and questioning techniques to draw out participants’ knowledge and experiences.
 Provide handouts and other resources for future use.

 Your sixth sense will grow as your training practice develops and you acquire more experience.
-You'll be more flexible and prepared for anything.
+You’ll be more flexible and prepared for anything.
 Remember to value rapport building.
 Everybody likes to feel welcome and accepted.
-When a new face walks into the room, offer a big smile and introduce yourself, shake hands, introduce them to their colleagues.
-I offer them a cup of tea or coffee, tell them where the bathroom is, and write the wifi password on the board.
-It indicates that they're welcome.
+When a new face enters the room, smile and introduce yourself.
+So, shake hands and introduce them to their colleagues.
+I offer them tea or coffee, tell them where the bathroom is, and write the Wi-Fi password on the board.
+It indicates that they’re welcome.

-There are key learning models like Kolb (Skills Development Theory) and Bloom's Taxonomy in training.
-Bloom works well in educational institutions, particularly in IT processes and procedures, where repetition clearly defines success.
-For example, if you're transferring video files via Wetransfer or Dropbox, there is a set procedure where you add the recipient's email address and select the files to be transferred.
-This process has little or no creativity; it's all handled for you.
+Key learning models like Kolb (Skills Development Theory) and Bloom’s Taxonomy are in training.
+Bloom works well in educational institutions, particularly IT processes and procedures, where repetition defines success.
+For example, if you’re transferring video files via Wetransfer or Dropbox, there is a set procedure where you add the recipient’s email address and select the target files.
+This process has little or no creativity; it’s all handled for you.
 I use Kolb extensively in my work because of its use in psychomotor skills.
-A lot of repetition is involved in developing a skill like driving a car or becoming a chef, joiner, mechanic,a musician, or gymnast.
-My wife is an excellent seamstress; cutting and sewing are usually similar, but creativity and artistic flair drive her motivation.
+A lot of repetition is involved in developing a skill like driving a car or becoming a chef, joiner, mechanic, musician, or gymnast.
+My wife is an excellent seamstress; cutting and sewing are usually similar, but creativity and artistic flair motivate her.

 Fairness — Seemingly favouring one person more than another.
 Avoid teacher’s pet syndrome.
 Who wants to go first?
 Make sure it’s not always the same person.
 A pack of cards works well.
 Have a card for each of the participants.
 Shuffle and allow them to draw a card.
 Nobody can accuse you of favouritism.